-If you want diners at the table divided, then serve a black pudding.
-Some will shriek in horror at the thought of eating blood (one of the ingredients in a black pudding) others will be delighted to have a slice or two of the spicy sausage fried.
+If you want diners at the table divided, then serve black pudding.
+Some will shriek in horror at the thought of eating blood (one of the ingredients in a black pudding); others will be delighted to have a slice or two of the spicy sausage.

-Why the brooding, dark sausage is called a pudding is a mystery, there is nothing pudding-like about it.
+Why this dark, contentious sausage is referred to as a "pudding" is a mystery—there is nothing pudding-like about it.
 Black pudding pops up everywhere in both British and Irish food.
 It is most often, but not exclusively, as part of a full English breakfast and a full Irish breakfast.

-Black pudding is not a pudding but a sausage made from pigs' blood, onions, herbs, spices, oatmeal or barley.
-When made well the flavor will be mild and slightly sweet despite the spices; it is the combination of all the ingredients including the blood which together creates the unique flavor.
+Black pudding is not a pudding, but a sausage made from pigs' blood, onions, herbs, spices, and bound with oatmeal or barley.
+When well-made, the flavor will be mild and slightly sweet despite the spices; it is the combination of all the ingredients (including the blood) which creates its unique flavor.

-Black Pudding is usually sliced and fried and served with breakfast, but often the pudding is also crumbled and included in other dishes such as mashed potatoes, bubble and squeak and gravy.
-Adding the pudding to other dishes enriches the dish and oodles of flavor.
-Black pudding has had something of a resurgence in popularity with chefs in Britain and appears on menus in both traditional and contemporary menus.
+Black pudding is usually sliced and fried when served at breakfast, but often the pudding is also crumbled and included in other dishes such as mashed potatoes, bubble and squeak, and gravy.
+Introducing the pudding to other foods enriches the dish and adds flavor.

-Black pudding is not only made in Britain and Ireland, many European and Scandinavian countries make their own versions of the pudding, some vary the spicing but essentially, the method is very much the same.
+Black pudding is not only made in Britain and Ireland.
+Many European and Scandinavian countries make their own versions of the pudding.
+Some use different spices but essentially the method is very much the same.

-There is also a Black Pudding Society as well as festivals and competitions held to celebrate the famous pudding proving just how popular black pudding is and why it has been part of British food as long as it has.
+There is also a Black Pudding Society, as well as festivals and competitions held to celebrate the famous pudding, proving its popularity in the culinary world.